Alex-Sco/3D-PDR_supplement/README.md

 There are two ways to use it:
 I. Input parameters externally:

-In python3 enviroments:
+In python3 environment:
 ```
 python3 read_chemistry.py [Species name] [model1 name] [model2 name] [model3 name] [Figure name]
 ```

-or, in Ipython3 environment:
+or, in the Ipython3 environment:
 ```
 In [1]: run read_chemistry.py [Species name] [model1 name] [model2 name] [model3 name] [Figure name]
 ```